 The University Computer Club (or UCC for short) is a very unique group indeed.
-This is the UCC's 32nd year, making it older than clubs like the Homebrew Computer Club of Bill Gates and Steve Wozniak fame.
-The UCC has also had its share of (in)famous hackers, with members who have gone on to work at IBM, Apple, Microsoft and Berkeley, Members of the UCC have also been involved in numerous high profile open source projects, including GNOME, Mozilla, G++ (the GNU C++ compiler), FreeBSD and the Linux kernel,
+This is the UCC's 33rd year, making it older than clubs like the Homebrew Computer Club of Bill Gates and Steve Wozniak fame.
+The UCC has also had its share of (in)famous hackers, with members who have gone on to work at IBM, Apple, Google, Microsoft and Berkeley.
+Members of the UCC have also been involved in numerous high profile open source projects, including GNOME, Mozilla, G++ (the GNU C++ compiler), FreeBSD and the Linux kernel.

 For these reasons, new members may find the UCC to be a little intimidating at first.
 There are a lot of strange people (they're not all weird), sitting at a lot of strange computers (they're not all PCs), running even stranger software (it's not all Windows), but stick around and get involved.
-UCC caters for everyone, from hardcore operating systems geeks, to people who like to do scary things with hardware, to budding electronics nuts. robotics gurus, elite gamers and even people who just want a chair and a computer on which to read their email.
+UCC caters for everyone, from hardcore operating systems geeks, to people who like to do scary things with hardware, to budding electronics nuts, robotics gurus, elite gamers and even people who just want a chair and a computer on which to read their email.

-The UCC runs a variety of hardware and different computer architectures including x86(-64), PowerPC, MIPS, Alpha, SPARC and m68k, running operating systems like IRIX, HP-UX, MacOS 7, 8, 9 and X, Linux, BSD, Solaris and, of course, Windows, Unfortunately, we don't currently have anything running NeXTStep or VMS.
+The UCC runs a variety of hardware and different computer architectures, including x86(-64), PowerPC, Alpha and SPARC, running operating systems like Tru64, MacOS X, half a dozen flavours of Linux, BSD, Solaris and, of course, Windows.
+Unfortunately, we don't currently have anything running NeXTStep or VMS.